 You can start working on website accessibility by running your site through this online checker.
 This won’t be a complete website accessibility audit (it can’t check for keyboard navigation, for instance), but it should give you some ideas to get started.

 Some accessibility improvements will be things you might be able to do yourself, like creating “alt tags”.
-Other things might require some help depending on your site and your skill levels.
-Fortunately, there are growing numbers of website developers who have experience and training in accessibility.
-We would be glad to answer any questions, and if our agency isn’t the right fit for your needs, refer you to other resources.
-(Call us at 541-640-5136, or schedule a call here).
+Other things, like color contrast, and aria labels might require some help depending on your site and your skill level.